Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 - `RelativeLayout.SetRightRelativeOffset(greenView, 0.2f)` - view's right is at the position of 0.2 width from the yellowView's left.
 - `RelativeLayout.SetTopRelative Offset(greenView, 0.0f)` - view's top is at the yellowView's top.
 - `RelativeLayout.SetBottomRelativeOffset(greenView, 0.2f)` - view's bottom is at the position of 0.2 width from the yellowView's left.
-- `RelativeLayout.SetFillHorizontal(greenView, true)` and `RelativeLayout.SetFillVertical(greenView, true)` - Since the view does not have its Width and Height, the view should be filled the relative position(left, right, top, bottom).
+- `RelativeLayout.SetFillHorizontal(greenView, true)` and `RelativeLayout.SetFillVertical(greenView, true)` - Since the view does not have its Width and Height, the view should be filled with the relative position (left, right, top, and bottom).

 ```csharp
 View greenView = new View